-Methadone itself can cause intense withdrawal symptoms that include the flu-like symptoms of other opioids as well as tachycardia, hyperventilation, tremors, and hypertension.
-Because of this, weaning is done very carefully and the drug is used as a last resort.
+Methadone itself can cause intense withdrawal symptoms that include flu-like symptoms of other opioids as well as tachycardia, hyperventilation, tremors, and hypertension.
+Because of this, weaning is done very carefully, and the drug is used as a last resort.

-Naltrexone is an opioid receptor antagonist that blocks the binding of opioids and stops them from having an effect in the body.
+Naltrexone is an opioid receptor antagonist that blocks the binding of opioids and stops them from affecting the body.
 As an antagonist, it binds to opioids but doesn’t activate them.
-Naltrexone is commonly used to treat overdose and it can even be purchased over the counter in some states.
+Naltrexone is commonly used to treat overdose, and it can even be purchased over the counter in some states.

-As an addiction treatment, it is used to stop the euphoric effects of opioids.
-Theoretically, this is said to gradually reduce cravings.
-However, if addiction has roots in unresolved mental or emotional issues, this may just redirect the problem to another unhealthy addictive behavior.
+As an addiction treatment, it is used to stop the euphoric effects of opioids, and theoretically, this is said to gradually reduce cravings.
+However, if addiction has its roots in unresolved mental or emotional issues, this may just redirect the problem to another unhealthy addictive behavior.
 Plus, naltrexone should only be used as a therapy after medical detox because the drug can actually send opioid users into immediate withdrawal.